0xSero/partisia-docs/docs/smart-contracts/install-the-smart-contract-compiler.md

 To develop and compile contracts for the Partisia Blockchain, you need to install Rust.
 To install Rust for you platform follow the instructions on <https://rustup.rs/>.

-The newest version of Rust comes with a wasm target preinstalled.
+As of 01/06/2023 our build tool partisia-contract can only support up to rust version 1.69.0 We therefore recommend you using the followuing rustup command: ```rustup install 1.69.0``` or change your rust version to default to this version using this command: ```rustup default 1.69```

-If you run an older version the target needs to be added manually, by running:
+If you run an older version of rust the target needs to be added manually, by running:
 ```bash
 rustup target add wasm32-unknown-unknown
 ```